 The Campus holds \$79,000 in restricted nonexpendable true endowments.
 The University of South Carolina Educational Foundation and the University of South Carolina Development Foundation, component units of the University, holds and invests scholarship and general purposes endowment funds for the Campus.
-As of June 30, 2019 the endowment balances were \$8,412,167.
+As of June 30, 2020 the endowment balances held by the Foundations were \$8,401,889.